 In a process called TAGteaching, (Teaching with Acoustical Guidance) feedback from the coach is transmitted audibly with a simple device that produces a sharp click sound.
 This sound, called a 'tag', marks a single response, action or position called a tag point, and says, "Yes, that's correct".
 No click means, "Self-assess and try again".
 The feedback is positive, and students do not have to interpret verbal instructions or corrections while trying to interpret their own intrinsic feedback.

 For example, a gymnast must learn the basic skill of keeping good form while performing a handstand.
 Instead of repetitive requests that bear a considerable resemblance to nagging, such as "get your feet together", the coach can establish a 'tag point'.
 A tag point is something the coach wants, phrased in a way that can be answered yes or no, such as "the tag point is feet together in the handstand".
 If the athlete puts her feet together in the handstand, the coach marks the exact moment her feet come together with a 'tag'.
 If she hears the tag, she hears success.
-If the athlete doesn't hear a tag, she must self-assess.
+If the athlete does not hear a tag, she must self-assess.
 No click?
 She thinks, "The tag point was feet together.
 Mine must still be apart."
 The athlete decides on a corrective action, pulls her feet together and receives the tag.
 Changes are considered and made by the athlete through self-assessment before further feedback from the coach is given.
 Now the athlete is in charge of her progress with minimal intervention from the coach.
 This fosters accountability and reduces the need for immediate and constant verbal corrections.

 Break it down